 No more child care costs?

-Is your child is starting to go to school full-time?
-Child care costs are a huge disappearing expense, one of those costs that are part of your budget for a short period of time.
-Why not roll over those some of these expenses to a regular 529 plan contribution?
-This way, those dollars you’ve already prioritized for pre-K education will now support your child’s higher education.
+Is your child is starting school full-time?
+Child care costs are a huge disappearing expense, one of those costs that are part of your budget for a limited period of time.
+Why not roll over those some or all of those expenses to a regular 529 plan contribution?
+This way, those dollars you’ve previously prioritized for pre-K education will now support your child’s higher education.
 And as those bills were already part of your budget, you won’t be missing the money if you shift them to build the 529 plan.
-With $100, you can build meaningful college savings no matter what kind of higher education your child pursues.
+With $100 a month, you can build meaningful college savings no matter what kind of higher education your child pursues.